Nlea/honc-challenge/README.md

     ![Timeline](/img/timeline.png)

-    Inspect the response headers from the Fetch, **what Cashing behaviour can you observe?**
+    Inspect the response headers from the Fetch, **What caching behaviour can you observe?**

 ### Competition time!
 11. `http://localhost:8787/api/races` **how many races exist?**